Jewish Monuments in Athens Greece

 Compulsory Registration of Jewish Population in Thessaloniki – Credit Bundesarchiv

-Before the war, the Thessaloniki Jewish population was counting 55,000 people.
-The Thessaloniki Jewish represented the largest Jewish community in Greece and one of the most important in Europe due to their share of the city population.
+Before the war, the Thessaloniki Jewish population numbered 55,000 people.
+The Thessaloniki Jewish community represented the largest Jewish community in Greece and one of the most important in Europe due to its share of the city population.

-In a 1951 census, there were listed 1950 Thessaloniki Jewish survivors from the German extermination camps (source).
+In the 1951 census, there were listed 1950 Thessaloniki Jewish survivors from the German extermination camps.
 The population today is reduced by 50%.

 Commemorating Plaque of the 50,000 perished Greek Jews of Thessaloniki